-This damage to the villi can result in diarrhea or constipation, weight loss, other gastrointestinal problems, malnutrition, and failure to thrive (in children).
-It also affects other organs in the body and can lead to irritability, poor concentration, fatigue, bone and joint problems, anemia, reproductive problems, depression, and problems of the nervous system.
+Symptoms of celiac disease can include diarrhea or constipation, weight loss, other gastrointestinal problems, malnutrition, and failure to thrive (in children).
+It also affects other organs in the body and can lead to irritability, poor concentration, fatigue, bone and joint problems, anemia, fertility problems, depression, and problems of the nervous system.
 These are just a few of the symptoms related to celiac disease.
 Check out more symptoms at GlutenDude.com.